 European legislation affects all European citizens and businesses.
 Depending on the type of legislation, it can affect you directly (by its binding nature) and, in other cases, indirectly (with the recommendations or legislative trends that it marks).

 The European Commission does not impose legislative trends, but it does shape them with a variety of legal procedures.
 It is therefore important to know the European legislative process and the types of legislation drawn up by the EU.
 In this way, you can understand different European tourism developments.

 The main method used in the EU to create rules is called ordinary proceedings.
-In this type of procedure, the European Parliament (elected by European citizens) approves legislation together with the European Council (made up of the governments from the 28 EU countries).
+In this type of procedure, the European Commission is the EU body that develops, proposes and implements legislation.
+European Parliament (elected by European citizens) approves legislation together with the European Council (made up of the governments from the 28 EU countries).

 For more information about the creation of European legislation, you can watch this animated guide: How it works: European laws.